ehmjaysee/StravaZpot-Swift/README.md

 # StravaZpot Swift

-A fluent API to integrate with Strava on iOS apps written in Swift.

-This document explains how to use **StravaZpot** in your Swift iOS app.
-For additional questions, you may want to check **Strava** official documentation [here](https://strava.github.io/api/).
+Strava provides a rich API for app developers to use in their own apps.
+Anyone can use this API to get access to most of the information you see in the official Strava apps including new file uploads.
+StravaZpot provides a convenient Swift API to make the integration easier.
+You may want to check the [official Strava API documentation](https://strava.github.io/api/) to understand the full details.

 ## Repo History